fbpx

 What Will the IRS Do Next?

-In addition to penalties, your tax debt will begin to incur interest.
-The interest rate for a debt with the IRS depends on a quarterly rate change, which can be reviewed via the IRS’s newsroom.
+In addition to penalties, your balance owed will begin to incur interest.
+The interest rate for a debt with the IRS depends on a quarterly rate change, which can be reviewed online via the IRS’s newsroom page.

 How You Should Respond to IRS Notice CP14